 The same VBA code after compilation with VBA Compiler

-As you can see that content of the VBA function bodies is moved to the compiled DLL file and substituted by calls of DLL functions.
+As you can see that the content of the VBA functions is moved to the compiled DLL file and substituted by the calls of DLL functions.